deniselashlley/gatsby-netlify-cms/src/pages/home/index.md

 ---
 templateKey: home-page
 mainImageText:
-  itemTextFour: Shine your Light
+  - itemText: Shine your Light
-  itemTextOne: Energise your Body
-  itemTextThree: Nourish your Soul
-  itemTextTwo: Calm your Mind
 sectionWelcome:
   body: >-
     Hi, my name is Jess and welcome to The Light Tree.